GamesOfArcadia/ciqs/README.md

 CIQS handles the full pipeline from raw circuit, to hardware connection.

-No heuristics, no pattern matching, no approximation, no simulation, no statevector Zero fidelity loss by construction.
+No heuristics, no pattern matching, no approximation, no simulation, no statevector.
+Zero fidelity loss by construction.

 CIQA (1:5 quantum error correction) is not included in this distribution.
 Contact for licensing.